learn-co-curriculum/programming-univbasics-4-block-parameters/README.md

 4
 ```

-While we can name the parameter whatever we like, the value will be determined
+While we can name the parameter whatever we like, the value sent to it will
-by what the code block is related to.
-In this case with `times`, the value of
+usually be obviously related to the method that's being run.
+With `times`, the
-the parameter is an integer.
-This integer will change every time the block is
+value of the parameter is the `Integer` of the loop count.
+This integer will
-called (that is, every iteration of the loop), starting at zero and incrementing
+change every time the block is called (that is, every iteration of the loop),
-by one each time.
+starting at zero and incrementing by one each time.

-We see here that using a block parameter with our `times` loop, we were able to
-build a simple counter, but without the need of an external variable like
-`counter`!
+> **APPLY KNOWLEDGE**: You might be seeing how we could use `.times` to shorten
+> up our `while` loops.
+If you want to test your cleverness, try it out in IRB!

 To reiterate, the values block parameters represent are determined by what that
 code block is related to.
 The `while` loop, for instance, **doesn't have a